Best-Brain-Gang/twitter_sentiment_analysis/README.md

 # **Twitter Sentiment Analysis**

 ## **Project Overview**
-With the use of NLP Sentiment Analysis, we will analyze the tweets regarding Activision Blizzard and correlate the tweets (or news) to the historical S&P 500 stock price and Activision Blizzard (ATVI) and how it affects it, then score those tweets as good, bad, or neutral.
-That tool is then used to compare the tweet activity to rise or fall of SP500 and ATVI as a whole.
-We rovide recommendation using a deep learning model to predict future performance
+With the use of NLP Sentiment Analysis, we will analyze the tweets regarding Activision Blizzard,  CD Projekt Red and NASDAQ 100, and correlate the tweets to their respective stock prices and how it affects it, then score those tweets as good, bad, or neutral.
+These tweets are from a major negative event in the life of the companies mentioned.

+We use this tool to create a prediction signal to be use in our stock price predictor if it actually tracked the rise and fall of its stock prices accurately.

 ---